WOA-Project/SurfaceDuo-Guides/FAQ.md

 ### Do you know if Microsoft had Windows running on Surface Duo?

 Short Answer: no we don't, but we also think they did _not_.
-The shipping Surface Duo device we all have is a Snapdragon 855 based device.
+The shipping Surface Duo device we all have is a Snapdragon™ 855 based device.
 The maker of this SoC, Qualcomm Technologies Inc., is the one making the bulk of the drivers to support the SoC, with the rest left to the OEM for their specific hardware.
-The rumored "Codename Andromeda" device, previously reported on sites like WindowsCentral.com, was a _Snapdragon 845_ based device.
-The Snapdragon 845 device *does* have official Windows support from Qualcomm Technologies Inc. (see all Laptops with Snapdragon 850 that were sold in 2019) and therefore had Windows support.
-No Snapdragon 855 device ever did officially, and thus no Windows support could have potentially existed for Surface Duo we have today.
+The rumored "Codename Andromeda" device, previously reported on sites like WindowsCentral.com, was a _Snapdragon™ 845_ based device.
+The Snapdragon™ 845 device *does* have official Windows support from Qualcomm Technologies Inc. (see all Laptops with Snapdragon™ 850 that were sold in 2019) and therefore had Windows support.
+No Snapdragon™ 855 device ever did officially, and thus no Windows support could have potentially existed for Surface Duo we have today.

-### If Qualcomm Technologies Inc. never offered support for the Snapdragon 855, then why is this project even a thing?
+### If Qualcomm Technologies Inc. never offered support for the Snapdragon™ 855, then why is this project even a thing?

 As common in the chip industry, Chip designs rarely are entirely different in a whole chip generation.
-The Snapdragon 855 is part of the same generation of chips as the Snapdragon 8cx and Microsoft SQ1.
+The Snapdragon™ 855 is part of the same generation of chips as the Snapdragon™ 8cx and Microsoft SQ1.
 Differences between these chips aren't a lot, but are enough for the drivers to also not work on the 855.
 That's why this is sort of possible.

 ### Could Microsoft have offered Windows on Surface Duo officially, and are they to blame?